top of page

 “No, you idiot.
 They would hunt us—and kill us.”

 At that moment, two humanlike figures appeared through a pocket of leafy branches.
 Their faces were grotesquely mangled, with tubes and wires weaving in and out of the scar tissue protruding from their cheeks.
-They had pale skin, with ash-black veins bulging from their muscular arms, and their eyes sockets were smeared in a soot-like substance, with dark hopeless eyes sunken deep into their inhuman faces.
+They had pale skin, with ash-black veins bulging from their muscular arms, and their eyes sockets were smeared in a soot-like substance, with dark, hopeless eyes sunken deep into their inhuman faces.

 “Get ‘em.”

 The two barbarian-like men rushed at Xander, and for a moment, he wasn’t sure if he should run or not.
 But something deep and primal shifted within him and commanded him to move.
-Without thinking, he took off running the way he had come, swatting away tangled vines and branches in an attempt to make a path.
+Without thinking, he took off running the way he had come, swatting away tangled vines and branches to make a path.
 His heart raced as he stumbled over the slippery roots that covered the floor.
 He didn’t dare to stop or turn and look, but instead kept pushing his body further and faster.

 Behind him, the two barbarians grunted in frustration as they chased after him.
 It sounded like they were falling back.
 But then a strange buzzing sound erupted from behind Xander, and a fiery ball of energy whizzed right past his face.